 Types of Forensic Data Acquisition Tools

-In mobile forensics, there is basically two types of data collections technique i.e.
+In mobile forensics, there are basically two types of data collection techniques i.e.

 - Logical Acquisition of data

 A logical data acquisition is the extraction of the user’s data from a mobile phone using forensic tools without touching the device’s file system.

 In 2014, the National Institute of Standards and Technology (NIST), “Guidelines on Mobile Device Forensics,” described it as imaging of logical storage of devices (such as directories and files) that reside on a logical store (such as a file system partition).

 NIST SP 800-101 states that a “physical acquisition implies a bit-by-bit copy of an entire physical store (e.g., a memory chip)”.

 It is a type of data collection that includes system files, application data, and other information, that is not accessible to the user via the GUI of the device.